Review: Mozart’s Letters

 The letters in this volume span from 1872 to 1890, the year of his death.
 Most of them are addressed to his brother, Theo, who worked as an art dealer in Paris and who supported Vincent financially.
 There are also a few letters to his sister, Wil, and to his artist friends.
 From the beginning we see Van Gogh as an enthusiastic and earnest man, very liable to be swept up into passions.
 His first passion was the church.
 Following in his father’s footsteps, Van Gogh went to England to work as a preacher.
 His letters from this period are full to bursting with pious sentiments; in one letter he even includes a sermon, which he composed in English.
 He quickly grew disenchanted with conventional religion, however, and soon he is pining after his cousin, Kee, who rejects him and refuses to see him.
 Not long after that he takes in a woman named Sien, a former prostitute, and his letters are filled with his dreams of family life.

-But in all of these letters, even before he decided to take up art—which he did comparatively late, at the age of 27—Van Gogh show a keen visual awareness and appreciation.
+But in all of these letters, even before he decided to take up art—which he did comparatively late, at the age of 27—Van Gogh shows a keen visual awareness and appreciation.
 He includes long, detailed, and sometimes rapturous descriptions of towns and landscapes.
 He is also, from the start, independent to the point of stubbornness.
 He persists in trying too woe his cousin even in the face of his whole family (including Kee herself) discouraging him.
 He insists on taking in Sien despite the disapproval of nearly everybody, including his brother and his mentor, Mauve.
 When it came to art he was absolutely uncompromising, refusing to paint anything just for money, and getting into passionate disagreements with some of his artist friends (Gauguin, most notoriously).

 Van Gogh’s intractability often landed him in trouble.
 He had a bad relationship with his parents and often quarrelled with his brother, Theo, who was his closest confidant.
 But it is also, I think, the quality that is ultimately most admirable in him.
 His personal standards drove him to work hard.
 He was no savant.
 His letters are filled with exercises and studies.
 He was tough on his own work and constantly strove to improve it.
 And though he sometimes got discouraged, there is never any hint of quitting or compromising.
 This is the classic story, often told.
 But it is easy to lose sight of how dreary and dispiriting this life could be, day to day.
 In films the struggling artist is enmeshed in a moving drama, and the audience always knows it will come right in the end.
 But for Van Gogh this was a plodding daily reality of struggle and failure, with no audience and no guarantee of ultimate success.